wtrbrd/smeddit/README.md

 # smeddit
-Smeddit is a board for support SME's to post info on there
+Smeddit is a board for support SME's to post info on their respective subjects